-process allows educational institutions to use computing resources and software applications as a service via the Internet.
+Currently, the major providers for educational institutions in Ukraine are Microsoft and Google, which provide clouds and SaaS to schools, colleges and universities on a free basis.
+In addition, cloud computing challenges software developers and this fact is connected with a merge of new generation of software applications [21].
+The use of cloud computing in the educational process allows educational institutions to use computing resources and software applications as a service via the Internet.
 It also allows to intensify and improve the learning process.
-Examples of modern services for education, based on cloud computing, are Live @ edu from Microsoft and Google Apps Education Edition.
-When using the Google Apps Education Edition cloud platform, students and teachers can use the following basic tools: Gmail with support for text, voice (Google Talk) and video chat; Google Drive (a storage size is 5 GB by default) for saving files and providing access rights to them; Google Docs - a tool for creating documents, spreadsheets and presentations of any complexity with the ability to use templates; safe, an additional tool of Google Apps, which allows you to manage information, i.e. to organize a quick search for necessary information, archive and export e-mail message to standard formats; organize protec-tion of information from accidental or intentional deletion; create databases on user's activity and data history [13].
-Google Apps Education have been constant-ly expanding a range of services for educational institutions, creating additional services such as Apps Marketplace (implementation and integration of web ser-vices compatible with GoogleApps); Google Moderator (a service for creating categories of questions for discussion), etc.
+Examples of modern services for education, based on cloud computing, are Office 365 Education from Microsoft and Google Workspace for Education.
+When using the Google Workspace for Education cloud platform, students and teachers can use the following basic tools: Gmail with support for text, voice (Google Talk) and video chat; Google Drive (a storage size is 15 GB by default) for saving files and providing access rights to them; Google Docs - a tool for creating documents, spreadsheets and presentations of any complexity with the ability to use templates; safe, an additional tool of Google Workspace for Education, which allows you to manage information, i.e. to organize a quick search for necessary information, archive and export e-mail message to standard formats; organize protection of information from accidental or intentional deletion; create databases on user's activity and data history [22].
+Google Workspace for Education have been constantly expanding a range of services for educational institutions, creating additional services such as Apps Marketplace (implementation and integration of web services compatible with Google Workspace for Education); Google Moderator (a service for creating categories of questions for discussion), etc. [23] (figure 2).

-Figure 2: Functional opportunities of Google Apps Education Edition
+Figure 2: Functional opportunities of Google Workspace for Education.